Exploring the space of graphs with fixed discrete curvatures: Background and Forman--Ricci curvatures

-where $\mathcal{T}(e)$ is the number of triangles in the graph that contain the edge $e=\lbrace u,v\rbrace$.
-The augmented Forman--Ricci curvature is widely used because it can be computed efficiently while still capturing the local geometry of a graph well; for instance, it correlates highly with other notions of discrete curvature such as Ollivier--Ricci curvature \cite{Areejit_2018_comparative} and Bakry--\'{E}mery curvature \cite{mondal_2024_bakry}.
-One can further augment $F^{\#}(e)$ by considering cycles of length four and more, but this involves a tradeoff between expressivity and computational complexity of the discrete curvature; see for instance \cite{jost_2021_characterizations, tee_2021_enhanced, fesser_2023_augmentations} for more on this.
+The quantity $F^{\#}$ is often used because it can be computed efficiently while still capturing the local geometry of a graph well; for instance, it correlates highly with other notions of discrete curvature such as Ollivier--Ricci curvature \cite{Areejit_2018_comparative} and Bakry--\'{E}mery curvature \cite{mondal_2024_bakry}.
+An alternative approach is to consider the Forman--Ricci curvature of an edge in the $2$-dimensional CW complex obtained by adding a $2$-dimensional cell for every cycle in the graph, up to a certain length.
+For cycles up to length three this corresponds to $F^{\#}$, and when considering cycles of length four and more, this involves a tradeoff between expressivity and computational complexity see for instance \cite{jost_2021_characterizations, tee_2021_enhanced, fesser_2023_augmentations} for more on this.
 Figure \ref{fig: example FR AFR} shows a small graph with the Forman--Ricci and augmented Forman--Ricci curvatures computed for all edges.

 \\ For a given graph $G$, the \textit{curvature sequence} is the multiset (set with possible repeats) of all discrete curvatures of its edges.
 For instance, the Forman--Ricci curvature sequence is the multiset $\lbrace F(e)\rbrace_{e\in E}$, which for the example in Figure \ref{fig: example FR AFR} equals $\lbrace -3,-3,-2,-2,-1,-1,0,0\rbrace$.
 We can now make the main methodological question of this article more precise: